. Reformed Baptist Church

 To preach Christ crucified, risen and ascended to the right hand of God.
 The only way of salvation for men born in sin and bound of will to rebel against their Creator, who must in sovereignty work to bring lost sinners to repentance and faith.
 And thus to encourage the elect to persevere in true doctrine and holiness of life until Christ returns a second time to judge the living and the dead.

-- (On the first Sunday of the month, there is an afternoon fellowship meal and celebration of the Lord's Table with no Sunday evening service.)
+(On the first Sunday of the month, there is no Sunday evening service.)

 If you are interested in learning more about our Church and its ministry, we will gladly send you a CD, free of charge, of one of the sermons preached in our church.
 Send us your name and address, via email or postcard.